Written-Off Cars: Categories Explained (Cat A, B, S, N)

 Cat S — Structural Damage, Can Be Repaired

-A Category S write-off has sustained structural damage — to the chassis, crumple zones, or other load-bearing elements of the vehicle.
-However, unlike Cat A and B, a Cat S vehicle can be repaired and legally returned to the road.
+A Category S write-off has sustained structural damage — to the chassis, crumple zones, or other load-bearing elements.
+Unlike Cat A and B, a Cat S vehicle can be repaired and legally returned to the road after a formal inspection confirming repairs meet the required standard.

-Cat S vehicles are often sold at significant discounts — sometimes 20 to 40 percent below market value for an equivalent undamaged car.
-This can represent genuine value if the repairs have been done properly.
-However, structural damage that has been poorly repaired can compromise the vehicle's safety in a subsequent accident — crumple zones may not perform as designed, and the vehicle's geometry may be subtly affected.
+Cat S vehicles are often sold at 20 to 40 percent below market value.
+This can represent genuine value if repairs have been done properly.
+However, structural damage that has been poorly repaired can compromise safety in a subsequent accident.
+Always commission an independent inspection before buying.

 Cat N — Non-Structural Damage, Can Be Repaired